 Chess, draughts, cribbage, bridge and many other traditional games are completely abstract in nature.
 Yes, sure, there is a theme in chess.
 There are two fighting armies facing each other in the battlefield, and it makes sense for the peasants, i.e. the pawns, forming the biggest part of the army and being the most dispensable – but it pretty tenuous when it comes to how these pieces move.
 Draughts, on the other hand, is a completely abstract game of course.
 Many traditional games have great depth and complexity, showing that there is no need for a theme in a good game.
 So let’s explore this some more.

 I think for many in the hobby, playing games is about having fun with other people – and that is no more so true when it comes to enjoying a game with the family.
 I absolutely love spending an evening solving crimes or building the best bird reserve there is, instead of sitting in front of the TV.
 It’s great to play a quick mint tin game while we wait for our food in the pub on a family day out.
 There are many opportunities to play games with the family, and the games don’t necessarily need to be family games.

 In my second review of online gaming platforms I look at Yucata, a free website that is all about a great, friendly community of people who love playing modern German-style tabletop games.
 It was started by Kay Wilke back in 2001, but since then he and many helpful people expanded the selection on the site into what it offers today – over 140 multi-player games for your enjoyment.

 Tabletop games can be enjoyed in a large variety of ways.
-There are many people who prefer to play solo, usually playing against some sort of AI or automa, others prefer two-player games, often co-operative, but also competitive of course.
-There are also people who prefer games with several players, and of course there are plenty of people who enjoy a mix of all of the above.
-Read more
+There are many people who prefer to play solo, usually playing against some sort of AI or automa, others prefer two-player games, often co-operative, but also competitive of course, then there are people who prefer games with several players, and of course there are plenty of people who enjoy a mix of all of the above.